Why a National Monument?

 Did you know that horses evolved in North America?
 The Hagerman Horse, Equus simplicidens, was a bit smaller than the size of a modern horse.
 Its bones most closely resemble Grevy's zebra for comparision purposes, but it wasn't a zebra.

-During the Ice Ages, when ocean levels were lower than today, humans and animals moved between the new world and the old world.
+During the Ice Age, when ocean levels were lower than today, humans and animals moved between the new world and the old world.
 Horses migrated into Asia/Europe and Africa only to later become extinct, about 10,000 years ago, in North America.
 Spanish Explorers later introduced modern breeds of domesticated horses back into North America several hundred years ago.

 In 1988, the Hagerman Horse became Idaho's state fossil and Hagerman Fossil Beds became a National Monument.
 The National Monument contains the Smithsonian Horse Quarry, a National Natural Landmark, recognized as an important site regarding the fossil history of horses.